juhyeonkim95/starter-hugo-academic/content/_index.md

       title: News
       subtitle: ''
       text: |-
-        * 2023.09.
-One SIGGRAPH Asia paper (journal track) get accepted!
-        * 2023.09.
-One Pacific Graphics paper (full paper) get accepted!
+        * 2024.06.
+I will be working at Intel for summer internship!
-        * 2023.05.
-One SIGGRAPH paper (journal track) get accepted!
+        * 2024.05.
+One ICCP paper accepted!
     design:
       columns: '2'
   - block: experience